 Contact your local Citizen's Advice, as they will be able to do a benefits check to see if you may be able to get financial support from the government.
 Visit turn2us.org.uk to use their online benefits checker.

-If you are still working you’ll need to speak to your employer.
+If you are working you'll need to speak to your employer.
 You may not need to give up work, but you will need to talk to them about your symptoms and any support you may need to help you with them.
 Getting advice will help you make the decisions you need to.
-So find out about your rights as an employee as well as the practical and financial support you may be able to get.
-Your local Citizen’s Advice or the disability employment adviser at your local JobCentre Plus will be able to help.
+Find out about your rights as an employee as well as the practical and financial support you may be able to get.
+Your local Citizen's Advice or the work coach at your local JobCentre Plus will be able to help.

 There may be a time in the future when your symptoms mean you're no longer able to make decisions for yourself.
 It's important to plan for this while you're still able to, so you can ensure that your future is how you want it to be.

 - A power of attorney is a legal document that allows you to choose someone to make decisions for you, when you're no longer able to make them yourself.

 - An advance decision or advance statement sometimes called a living will, allows you to decline specific life-sustaining treatments you might be offered in the future if you become very ill.

 - A will allows you to decide what happens to your money and possessions when you die.
 If you already have a will, you should make sure that it's up-to-date.
 If you don't already have a will, then you should think about writing one.
 You can write a will yourself, but it's sensible to have it checked by a solicitor to make sure it will be understood the way you want it to be.